PulpCattel/Tails-BitcoinCore-Wasabi/Extra_cool_stuff.md

 **OFFLINE SETUP**

-Using Tails + persistent storage completely offline can be useful to create your personal "hardware wallet" with a lot of tools.
+Using Tails + persistent storage completely offline can be useful to create your personal "hardware wallet", you can use it as part of a multisig for example.

 ---